 Chicken broth: the main liquid; with the bouillon it reads rich and beef-forward.

-Soy sauce: adds extra umami and that deep brown colour.
+Soy sauce: adds extra umami and that deep brown color.

-Black pepper: freshly cracked has the most flavour.
+Black pepper: freshly cracked has the most flavor.

 Cornstarch: whisked with water into a slurry to thicken the gravy at the end.